golemfactory/golem-docs/docs/Ncreators/javascript/quickstart/quickstart.md

 yagna payment fund
 yagna payment init
 ```

-!!! info
+The first one will top up your account with funds (actually tokens, you can pay with only in the test network, where by default your apps are running).

-    You can learn more about Golem architecture, production and test networks, GLM tokens [here](missinglink.md):
+Second one will initialize the payment driver.

 ## Building your first Golem Network App

-Create a new Node.js project and install Golem SDK by typing in the command line:
+Create a new Node.js project and install the Golem SDK by typing in the command line:

 ```bash
 mkdir try_golem